gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 What is so special about the number 19?

-This question came up in a conversation among YSDA alumni last month, on the occasion of the school turning 19 years old.
+The question came up last month in a conversation among YSDA alumni, when the school turned 19.
 Someone pointed out that 19 is a twin prime.
 Someone else replied that 19 is the number of cells in the only non-trivial normal magic hexagon.

 Wait, what is a "magic hexagon"?
-Let's find out, shall we?
+Let us start there.

 <aside class="article-disclaimer" aria-labelledby="article-disclaimer-title">
   <h2 id="article-disclaimer-title">A note on AI-assisted mathematics</h2>